crutcher/crutcher.github.io-source/source/Tapestry/index.md

 * [MLIR Polyhedral Types](https://mlir.llvm.org/docs/Dialects/Affine/)
     - the current LLVM work on polyhedral types for MLIR.

+## Evaluation Theory Derivation

+The Evaluation Theory Derivation section will focus on incrementally unfolding and deriving a bottom-up theory of operator evaluation and sharding from first principles.

+An as-yet-unwritten section on Formal Semantics will present the same material as a completed top-down design; followed on a Mechanics section on implementing the Formal Semantics.

-## The Distributed Tensor Expression Problem
+### The Distributed Tensor Expression Problem

 The tensor evaluation language problem: